How to choose the Colombian cities you want to visit?

 1 day is enough to see Neiva, but you may choose to stay for 2 or 3 days if you go to La Tatacoa.

-5# Popayán, the white city in Colombia
+5# Popayán, the Colombian white city

 Popayan is one of the prettiest and most historic towns in Colombia.
 The capital of the Cauca Department was founded in 1537.
 It has 318,000 inhabitants and stands at an altitude of 1,760 masl.

 This town is also known as ‘the white city’ because the inhabitants painted their facades white for years.
-The reason, more than aesthetics, was because this kind of paint would kill an insect, similar to a flea, that bit the indigenous people’s feet.
+The reason, more than aesthetics, was that this kind of paint would kill an insect, similar to a flea, that bit the indigenous people’s feet.

-What to do
+What to do in Popayan

 Some of the emblematic delicacies are:

-- ‘Empanadas de pipian,’ pies whose dough is made of potatoes and peanuts.
+• ‘Empanadas de pipian,’ pies whose dough is made of potatoes and peanuts.

-- ‘Salpicón de Baudilia,’ a tutti frutti drink
+• ‘Salpicón de Baudilia,’ a tutti frutti drink

-- ‘Carantanta,’ a corn-made snack.
+• ‘Carantanta,’ a corn-made snack.

-- ‘Helado de paila’, a kind of ice cream.
+• ‘Helado de paila’, a kind of ice cream.

-- ‘Champús,’ a drink made of lulo fruit and corn.
+• ‘Champús,’ a drink made of lulo fruit and corn.

-- ‘Aplanchados’, a kind of tender Mille Feuille.
+• ‘Aplanchados’, a kind of tender Mille Feuille.

 Don’t hesitate to walk around early to take photos in the beautiful downtown.
 You can also see the sunset from El Morro de Tulcan.